gwleuverink/leuver.ink/source/_posts/reusing-svg-paths-with-laravel-blade.blade.md

 ### Integrating with Blade

-This is very cool and all, but a big hastle to manage.
+This is very cool and all, but a big hastle to manage by hand.
 Naturally we don't want to define _all_ our SVG paths here, even when we don't need them.
 So, how do we make this convenient so we don't even have to think about it?

 Using Laravel blade's `@@stack` & `@@push` directives this is a fairly simple process.
 Firstly we need to create a component or partial that holds our definitions.